paulbuis/es6project/README.md

 an Eclipse distribution that has WTP pre-installed (such as Eclipse for Java EE) may be a reasonable approach as would using a one of the fine IDEs produced by JetBrains such as WebStorm (https://notepad-plus-plus.org/).

-*If you are downloading via GitHub
+--If you are downloading via GitHub

 If you are downloading this via GitHub, you might just grab the ZIP file from ... or clone the project with the command
 ```bash